Learn From My Failures

 The Worst Hail Storm Ever

 Immediately after the worst hail storm in U.S. history hit Fort Worth, TX in May of ’95, a friend from church recruited me to sell roofs for his roofing company and I gladly said, “Adios!” to telemarketing forever.
+I didn’t even give a 2-week notice.
+I was so ready to get out of telemarketing.

 God bless that man!